cucapra/wax2018/src/index.md

 Welcome to the 2018 Workshop on Approximate Computing Across the Stack (WAX)!
 WAX is a venue for research focusing on computing with unreliability and inexactness.
 It will be co-located with [ASPLOS 2018][].

 **Participate!** by submitting a 2-page position paper on approximate computing or a lightning talk on a provocative or controversial aspect of approximation.
-See the call for papers for more details [cfp]: cfp.html
+See the [CFP][] for more details on how to get involved and what to submit.

 Previous instances: